Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Existing Datasets

 \paragraph{Saturated to Two Cities and Old Timespan}

-Due to the widespread use of FSQ-NYC and FSQ-TKY \cite{yang2014modeling}, the majority of POI recommendation studies are disproportionately focused on these two cities, as illustrated in Fig.~\ref{fig:city-studies}.
-While there is nothing inherently problematic about studying NYC and Tokyo, there has been growing interest in expanding research to a broader range of cities, particularly those that are underexplored or considered low-resource \cite{yuan2025worldmove}, as cultural and regional differences influence collective mobility behaviors.
-For instance, in some urban contexts, residents tend to commute to central business districts in the morning, whereas in others, nightlife activities such as visiting bars after work are more common \cite{yang2015nationtelescope}.
-Ensuring diverse geographic coverage is increasingly important, especially as LLMs are adopted for POI recommendation tasks.
-LLMs are known to exhibit geographical biases, often underperforming in regions with lower socioeconomic conditions \cite{manvi2024large}.
-It remains an open question whether LLM-based POI recommendation models can effectively generalize across diverse urban environments.
+Due to the widespread use of FSQ-NYC and FSQ-TKY \cite{yang2014modeling}, the majority of POI trajectory studies are disproportionately focused on these two cities, as illustrated in Fig.~\ref{fig:city-studies}.
+While there is nothing inherently problematic about NYC and Tokyo, there has been growing interest in expanding research to a broader range of cities, particularly those that are underexplored or considered low-resource \cite{yuan2025worldmove}, as cultural and regional differences influence collective mobility behaviors.
+For instance, in some cities, residents tend to commute to business districts in the morning, whereas in others, nightlife activities such as visiting bars after work are more common \cite{yang2015nationtelescope}.
+Ensuring diverse geographic coverage is increasingly important, especially as LLMs are adopted for POI trajectory modeling tasks.
+LLMs are known to exhibit geographical biases against regions with lower socioeconomic conditions \cite{manvi2024large}.
+Whether LLMs can generalize across diverse urban environments is to be investigated.

+In addition, because many studies rely on the FSQ-NYC and FSQ-TKY, they are often constrained to the timespan it covers: check-in data from 2012 to 2013.
+However, POI data is inherently dynamic: venues may have closed, relocated, or changed in category over time.
+Table~\ref{tab:poi-closures} illustrates this by detailing the total number of POIs ever opened, the number of POIs closed by 2025, and the number of POIs that closed between 2014 and 2016 alone.
+These substantial closure rates in major cities highlight the critical need for newer, multi-period datasets that reflect the actual lifecycle of POIs.